 As we age, our teeth become more susceptible to damage, decay and disease.
 There are also many lifestyle choices that may affect your chances of damaging your teeth or experiencing a dental emergency, such as playing contact sports.
 Missing or damaged teeth can affect the overall appearance of your smile, reducing self-esteem and confidence.
 Both dental emergencies and tooth loss through poor oral care, illness, or aging can result in decreased satisfaction with your smile and self-consciousness about the appearance of your teeth.
 Many people aren’t sure where to begin when it comes to repairing or replacing lost or damaged teeth.
-There are several potential treatments that are widely available, including crowns, bridges and implants.
+There are several potential treatments that are widely available from dentists in Woodbridge, including crowns, bridges and implants.
 However, we are often left wondering, what are the differences between the available treatments?
 How do I know which is right for me?

 In this blog post, we will describe the main differences between crowns, bridges and implants and the types of tooth damage and decay they are able to treat.
 We will then provide additional information on how you can access cosmetic dentistry in Vaughan through the expert team at Mackenzie Dental Centre.

 What’s the difference between dental crowns, bridges and implants?